-- (1) Everyone is equal under the law and is entitled to the equal protection of the laws. - (2) No law and no executive or judicial action shall, either expressly, or in its practical application, discriminate against any person on the basis of gender, race, color, language, religion, political or other opinion, national or social origin, place of birth, age, disability, economic status, family status, sexual orientation or descent. - (3) A law is not inconsistent with clause (1) or (2) on the ground only that it: - (a) appropriates revenues or other money for particular purposes; - (b) imposes a retirement age on a person who is the holder of a public office; - (b) imposes on persons who are not citizens a disability or restriction, not imposed on citizens;
+- (1) Everyone is equal under the law and is entitled to the equal protection of the laws. - (2) No law and no executive or judicial action shall, either expressly, or in its practical application, discriminate against any person on the basis of gender, race, color, language, religion, political or other opinion, national or social origin, place of birth, age, disability, economic status, family status, sexual orientation or descent. - (3) A law is not inconsistent with clause (1) or (2) on the ground only that it: - (a) appropriates revenues or other money for particular purposes; - (b) imposes a retirement age on a person who is the holder of a public office;

-- (c) imposes a restriction on a person on the grounds of their opinions or beliefs if those opinions or beliefs involve harm to others or the diminution of the rights or freedoms of others; - (d) provides protection of indigenous land ownership to the exclusion of others; or - (e) provides for the protection or advancement of a class of persons who are disadvantaged;

-provided that the law is reasonable and justifiable in a free and democratic society.'
+- (c) imposes on persons who are not citizens a disability or restriction, not imposed on citizens; - (d) imposes a restriction on a person on the grounds of their opinions or beliefs if those opinions or beliefs involve harm to others or the diminution of the rights or freedoms of others; - (e) provides protection of indigenous land ownership to the exclusion of others; - (f) provides for the protection or advancement of a class of persons who are disadvantaged; or - (g) makes special provision in relation to children, provided that the law is reasonable and justifiable in a free and democratic society.'